 Employer-provided, free parking is accessed on the 400 block of Mulberry Street.
-Pull up to the automated arm across the right-hand lane to enter, and the arm with raise.
-Enter and park in any lined space that is not marked reserved or with a number.
-There are more employees than there are spaces, but please do not make a space where one does not already exist.
-Hang the yellow parking tag from your rear-view mirror, or you risk being towed.
+Enter via the right-hand lane and park in any lined space that is not marked reserved or with a number.
+Please do not make a space where one does not already exist.
+Hang the pink parking tag from your rear-view mirror, or you risk being towed.
 (Replacement tags are available from Human Resources.)

 Metered Street Parking

 Hollidaysburg Borough has parking meters on most of the streets that immediately surround the Courthouse and monitors them faithfully between the hours of 8 a.m. to 4 p.m.
 Read the instructions on each meter to avoid a ticket.
-Note that a two-hour limit, for example, does not mean that you can feed the meter after two hours and keep the space.
-Tires are chalked, so you will have to move your vehicle after two hours.
+Note that a two-hour limit, for example, may not mean that you can feed the meter after two hours and keep the space.
+Tires may be chalked, so you may need to move your vehicle after two hours.